| What

 happens after the birth?

-support, made sure mother and baby are stable, given
+support, and made sure mother and baby are stable, given

-a newborn exam, checked for perineal tears and repair
+a newborn exam, checked for perineal tears and repaired

-them if necessary.
-By the time we've done all of
+if necessary.
+By the time the caregivers have done all of

 these things, generally 2-3 hours have passed since